 Often they hang on by focusing on the hope that things will get better in the near future, then if things don’t get better they can become bitter.
-Meanwhile they are waiting till things get better before grabbing ahold of life, before asking the questions, What can I DO?
-Who is in my life?
-What do I have?
-Who am I? or before doing the LITTLE I CAN with my troublesome reality with gratitude and gusto.
+Meanwhile they are waiting till things get better before grabbing ahold of life.

 Joni Erickson Tada spent a while focused on getting cured of her quadriplegia but then accepted God’s sovereignty on the issue and became a powerful tool in God’s hands to help other permanently handicapped people.
 I know of another young athlete who broke his back on a trampoline and became permanently paralyzed.
 He was saved as a result and developed a ministry for God but was still focused on healing in this life and eventually lost his impact.

 Perhaps one that is overlooked is living with a family member or spouse who JUST WON’T CHANGE.
 The nonchangers that trouble me most are the ones who are always quoting verses and going to church.
-For example, I know of a lady who’s father molested her and when she finally confronted the sunday school teaching-church attending man about what had happened; he made vague excuses and in church that Sunday talked about how even when one is a perfect father still our children don’t always turn out well.
+For example, I know of a lady who’s father molested her and when she finally confronted the sunday school teaching/church attending man about what had happened; he made vague excuses and in church that Sunday talked about how even when one is a perfect father still our children don’t always turn out well.
 I think that the fact that they always COULD change keeps hope alive forever in us.
-However, just as in any chronic pain, we need to get on with our life inviting them to change but not waiting till they do before we start living.
-We must ask the question, “How can I live an abundant life, even if they NEVER change?”
+However, just as in any chronic pain, I need to get on with my life, inviting the loved one to change but not waiting till they do before I start living.
+I must ask the question, “How can I live an abundant life, even if they NEVER change?”